emilianoregazzoni/AWSdataengineering/README.md

 ![image](https://github.com/emilianoregazzoni/AWSdataengineering/assets/20979227/3fb94b61-ac02-4261-9945-2c3a0951dff5)

-The final step of the job was the load to databaset, the idea is to choose "Drop and recreate" the table, because there is no table created.
+The final step of the job was the load to databaset, the idea is to choose "Drop and recreate" the table, because there is no table created in Redshift yet.
 So I wanted to create the table for the first time:

 ![image](https://github.com/emilianoregazzoni/AWSdataengineering/assets/20979227/2ef1eee9-6bf6-4686-873d-26d87dcd23b6)